knightjoel/zpark/index.md

 message` settings as you see fit.
 Most importantly though, click the `New` link in the "Operations" box.

-XXX sync this with my current Zabbix action
 ![Zabbix action](img/zabbix_actions_operations.jpg)

 Click the `Add` link in the "Send to Users" box and select the Zabbix